Baby Steps to Start Going Green

 *Note: a home meal service like Dinnerly can deliver pre-portioned groceries for menus that you select.
 You get just the right amount of spices, vegetables, and condiments to make three dishes a week.
 No waste, and no leftovers.

 Meat and dairy industries are one of the major polluters on the planet.
 Not only do they release immense amounts of greenhouses gases, but they also pollute our water and soil.

 If you are not ready to go vegan, no worries.
 Even reducing your meat and dairy consumption will have a positive impact.
 Try joining initiatives like Meatless Mondays, Veganuary, Weekday vegetarian, or others.

-3. Save Resources and Energy to Start Going Green
+3. Save Resources and Energy By Starting to Go Green

 How you use energy and resources in your house can have a considerable effect.
 There are simple actions you can take to lower your usage.

 - Always turn off the lights when not in a room.

 - Turn off the water when not using it.